AY2425S2-CS2113-W13-2/tp/docs/team/lydialkx.md

   the usage of EventSyncLogger with java.util.logging, setup, and code snippets.

 ## Contributions to Team-Based Tasks
-- Helped debug integration bugs in list and delete features.
+- Helped debug integration issues in delete and list workflows.
-- Reviewed and coordinated merging of team contributions related to events and commands.
+- Reviewed and merged PRs related to event, sorting, and participant features.
-- Supported documentation polishing and milestone deliverables (DG, UG formatting).
+- Supported DG/UG formatting and milestone submission checks.

 ## Review/Mentoring Contributions
 - Reviewed PRs related to sorting, filtering, and command structure.
 - Assisted teammates with testing and implementation of user input parsing and validation.

+##  Contributions Beyond the Project Team
+- Actively participated in Project Evaluation - Dry Run (PE-D) by reporting 10 valid bugs in another team’s product.
+- The bugs spanned a range of functionality flaws, documentation inconsistencies, and edge case issues — each crafted with reproduction steps and annotated screenshots.
 ---